 Because carpenter ants build their nests inside the wood of a home, we rely on a wall void injection system to insure that the carpenter ant nests are taken care of during the 1 year warranty.
 Upon arriving at your home the technician will inspect the home looking for the source of your ant problem.
 After the inspection, the technician will apply a wall void injection treatment to assemble areas, perform a perimeter treatment, and treat any interior areas needed.

 As a homeowner you can decrease your odds of having a carpenter ant infestation by removing all decaying wood from around the home, making sure that no plants are touching the home, and having a quarterly pest control service like our All Season program.

 This 1/8-inch long, brownish-black ant gets it name from the rotten coconut like smell that is released when the odorous house ant is crushed.
 In recent years it has become an increasingly common household invader.
 Nests are found under rocks, boards and other debris, and in floor and wall voids.
-These ants will move indoors during rains and in the fall.
+House ants in the Northwest will typically move indoors during rains and in the fall.
 They feed on sweets, honeydew, plant and fruit juices, meat and dairy products.